vmcodes/jwt-payload/README.md

-# jwt-payloader
+# JWT-Payloader

-A simple tool to decode and extract a payload from a jwt.
+A simple tool to decode and extract payload values from a JSON Web Token.

 ```bash
 npm i jwt-payloader